 When a divorce occurs, emotions are often heated.
 Deciding the distribution of assets upon divorce can be a costly and complicated endeavor.
 Securing a prenuptial agreement can help to avoid the costs of litigation and give spouses the peace of mind that comes with knowing how their property will be handled if a divorce becomes reality.

 Getting married is an exciting and stressful time for all parties.
-It may be difficult to address this with your future spouse.
+It may be difficult to address prenuptial financial arrangements with your future spouse.
 However, it is important to have the peace of mind that comes with a prenuptial agreement.

-The best way to think of it is like an insurance policy.
+As an experienced Frankfort prenuptial agreement attorney, I believe the best way to think of a prenuptial agreement is to consider it being like an insurance policy.
 The agreement isn’t something that you plan on using.
 But it’s something you’re glad to have if your marriage does run into trouble and end in divorce.

 Your future spouse also needs to understand that the agreement is there for both of you.
 It provides security knowing that you’ve already agreed upon the distribution of property if the marriage ends.

 A prenuptial agreement is a contract between two people that details how their assets are to be divided in case of a separation, divorce, or death.
 This type of agreement is made prior to the marriage.